Best States for Environmental Protection

 Note: This metric refers to the number of conservation programs listed for each state by the U.S. Department of Agriculture’s Natural Resources Conservation Service that directly or indirectly help the animals in each state.

-• Green Buildings per Capita*: Full Weight (~6.67 Points)
+• Green Buildings per Capita*: Full Weight (~4.62 points)

 Note: This metric measures the number of LEED-certified units per capita.

-Note: This metric is determined by taking the average number of days of climate shift index values of 3 or higher, based on Climate Central data from December 2023 through February 2024.
+Note: This metric is determined by taking the average number of days of climate shift index values of 3 or higher, based on Climate Central data from June 2024 through August 2024.
 Record-shattering temperatures and widespread local heat extremes are among the deadliest weather-related hazards, so the greater the number of days, the more vulnerable to climate change we consider the state.

 Energy Consumption & Waste Disposal - Total Points: 35

-• Energy Efficiency Score: Full Weight (~3.50 Points)
+• Energy Efficiency Score: Full Weight (~3.50 points)

-• Share of Renewable Energy Consumption: Full Weight (~3.50 Points)
+• Share of Renewable Energy Consumption: Full Weight (~3.50 points)

-• Energy Consumption per Capita*: Full Weight (~3.50 Points)
+• Energy Consumption per Capita*: Full Weight (~3.50 points)

-• Gasoline Consumption (in Gallons) per Capita*: Full Weight (~3.50 Points)
+• Gasoline Consumption (in Gallons) per Capita*: Full Weight (~3.50 points)

-• Share of Population Using Green Transportation: Full Weight (~3.50 Points)
+• Share of Population Using Green Transportation: Full Weight (~3.50 points)

 Note: This metric measures the percentage of the population who walk, bike, carpool, take public transportation or work from home.

-• State Renewable Portfolio Standards: Full Weight (~3.50 Points)
+• State Renewable Portfolio Standards: Full Weight (~3.50 points)

 Note: This binary metric considers the presence or absence of renewable portfolio standards in the states.
 Renewable Portfolio Standards (RPS) require that a specified percentage of the electricity that utilities sell comes from renewable resources.